ruud-hermans/finalcms/README.md

 ## Database Migration
 - go to your project folder
 - type: php migrate.php -f -s (-f rewrites all tables, -s seeds the tables)

+## What is it?
+A 'tiny' PHP & MySQL framework to build any app or website you want.
+Sure, Laravel or any other PHP framework is better and has more options, but this framework is more like a study project.
+Just check the code and see what it can do for you...

+Have fun!